Determining isotopy classes of crossing arcs in alternating links

 \vv

-\textbf{Proof.} The proof of Theorem 1.1. from \cite{PetronioWeeks} implies that the topological space obtained by gluing the tetrahedra (some, possibly, flat) is homeomorphic to $S^3-L$, and that the hyperbolic structure of $S^3-L$ locally induces its own metric on each tetrahedron.
+\textbf{Proof.} The proof of Theorem 1.1 from \cite{PetronioWeeks} implies that the topological space obtained by gluing the tetrahedra (some of which are possibly flat) is homeomorphic to $S^3-L$, and that the hyperbolic structure of $S^3-L$ locally induces its own metric on each tetrahedron.
 Therefore, the edges of $\tau$ are geodesics in $\mathbb{H}^3$, and the tetrahedra of $\tau$ are isometric to the corresponding tetrahedra in $S^3-L$, making the edges of the corresponding triangulation of $S^3-L$ geodesics as well.
-By Thurston-Menasco's construction of the polyhedra (that we later triangulated, obtaining $\tau$), every crossing arc of $D$ is an edge of $\tau$.
+By construction, every crossing arc of $D$ is an edge of $\tau$.

 Let us now check that the crossing arcs are simple geodesics, \textit{i.e.} have no self-intersections.
 The only edges of $\tau$ that intersect in one point in $\mathbb{H}^3$ are two distinct edges of a flat tetrahedron (and, respectively, the edges that are identified with these two edges under the gluing).
 We need to check that these edges do not correspond to the same crossing arc in $S^3-L$.
-By the Thurston-Menasco's construction, a crossing arc $c$ in $S^3-L$ corresponds to one edge $e_1$ of $\Pi_1$, and one edge $e_2$ of $\Pi_2$.
+By the Thurston-Menasco construction, a crossing arc $c$ in $S^3-L$ corresponds to one edge $e_1$ of $\Pi_1$, and one edge $e_2$ of $\Pi_2$.
 Under the gluing, $e_1$ and $e_2$ are identified, and therefore they cannot be two distinct edges of one geometric tetrahedron intersecting in just one point. $\Box$